kamaryos/Ceng_Homeworks/README.md

 # Ceng_Homeworks

-## All the homeworks that I did or participated in my bachelors year in Middle East Technical University Computer Engineering Department
+## All the homeworks that I did or participated in my bachelor degree at Middle East Technical University Computer Engineering Department

 ###
 These projects are done by me and my partner in these lectures.